Texas Lawmakers Look at Prohibiting Foreign Surrogacy Contracts, Protecting Children

 It treats women like commodities, and it treats children like products that can be made to order and sold for profit.

-Human beings are not products that can be made to order, bought, or sold.
+Human beings are not products that can be manufactured and exported to other countries.
 Our laws need to respect that fact.
 Policymakers should take steps to address commercial surrogacy and “birth tourism” in America.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.